apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 An interesting research direction I'm thinking about for scaling agents.

 This is a long one.
 It's written so you can skip around a bit.
-Part blog post, part research notes dump, and I'm also releasing multiple repos.
+Part blog post, part research notes dump, and I'm also releasing a training codebase called ZOTitan and some example kernels.

 Includes many original ideas that could/should probably be papers.

+Please forgive me for my lack of knowledge on traditional optimizers, I WILL mess it up again.

 <br>